Home

 Otlet set up a service in 1896 to answer questions by mail.
 For a fee, requesters were sent copies of index cards that related to their questions.
 This service was called an “analog search engine” by scholar Alex Wright.
 By 1912, there were over 1500 queries each year for this service.

-Otlet is ultimately known for the Mundaneum, which was an institution with the goal to gather all the world’s knowledge into an intricate filing system.
+Otlet is ultimately known for the Mundaneum, which was an institution with the goal of gathering all the world’s knowledge into an intricate filing system.
 As this information was gathered, it would be classified into what was the Universal Decimal Classification.
 Otlet and La Fontaine began this classification system in 1904.
 The initial publication was completed in 1907.
-The Mundaneum is a milestone in technology and what ultimately become our modern system of data collection and management.
+The Mundaneum is a milestone in technology and what ultimately becomes our modern system of data collection and management.
 It also helped cement Otlet’s reputation as the father of Google.

 Otlet was working with LaFontaine when they published the Universal Decimal Classification (UDC) in 1904.
 This system divided knowledge into nine categories.
 They had a tenth category that was to be kept for any expansion.
 There are categories such as Literature, Mathematics, and Natural Sciences.
 Each of these is further broken down into thousands of potential subdivisions.
 The UDC is in use in at least 130 countries and has been translated into 50 languages.

 In 1907 Otlet and LaFontaine created the Central Office of International Associations.
 This was renamed the Union of International Associations in 1910.
-This association is still located within Brussels.
+This association is still located in Brussels.

 Henri LaFontaine won the Nobel Peace Prize in 1913 regarding the global diffusion of information and new kinds of ways to organize it.
 This began in 1910 when Otlet and LaFontaine initially envisioned what was called a “city of knowledge.”
 Otlet had originally called this Palais Mondial, or what is also called World Palace.
 The World Palace would consist of organizations such as a World Museum, a World University, and a World Library.
 These would all serve in conjunction as a central repository for all the world’s information.